ga-wdi-lessons/git-intro/readme.md

 ### Relating this to the repo

 Instead of a series of images of some dude's face, with ***git***, we're taking snapshots of a file or files used in a project.
 Together, all these snapshots together are stored in our **repo**.
-Not only is it like a filing-cabinet, but it can travel backwards or forwards in time and store these snapshots as <b>commits</b>.
+Not only is it like a filing-cabinet, but it can travel backwards or forwards in time and store these snapshots as **commits**.

-## The Git Repository (or Git Repo) (3 x 10min sections)
+### The Git Repository (or Git Repo)

 A ***repository*** is like a special kind of filing cabinet that stores a bunch of snapshots of a project taken at different points the project's development.
 It is made out of **commits**, which are snapshots of a file tree, as the file tree changes over time.

-Repos are also highly 'aware' of changes made within them; it can 'tell' when files have been added or changed.
+Repos are also highly 'aware' of changes made within them; it can detect when files have been added or changed.

 We're used to thinking about files stored on the computer in terms of files & folders.
 Our projects, and actually all files on a computer are contained in structures called ***file trees***.

-#### Quick Check for Understanding
   - What changes are our **repos** tracking?
+  - How are these changes recorded?
+  - What is a **repo** 'made out of'?

 ---

-### Anatomy of a Repo: Commits and Repositories (10 min)
+### Anatomy of a Repo: Commits and Repositories (10:40 - 10:50)

 When we create save-point or a ***commit***, we're saving our project's **file tree** in its current state.
-Each commit makes up the repo, just as a filing cabinet is 'made up of' files.
+A repo is essentially made up of **commits**, just as a filing cabinet is 'made up of' files.

 #### Terminology